mdavidsaver/pyDevSup/documentation/interfaces.rst

     :param reason: ``None`` or an object provided when processing was requested.

     This method is called whenever the associated record needs to be updated in responce to a request.
-The souce of this request is typically determined by the record's SCAN field.
+The source of this request is typically determined by the record's SCAN field.

-    The actions taken by this method will depend heavily the application.
+    The actions taken by this method will depend heavily on the application.
     Typically this will include reading or writing values from fields.
     Record fields can be access through the provided ``Record`` instance.